Man and Nature: Relationship Therapy Report

 SDB

-Creating attitude and system change is clearly no small task, but there is every reason to do so.
-Present and future generations deserve an honest look at their inherited societal constructs.
-At what they mean, how they derived their meaning, and where they should take us now.
+Creating attitude and system change is no small task, but there is every reason to do so.
+Present and future generations deserve an honest look at their inherited societal and systemic constructs.
+At what they mean, how they derived their meaning, and where they should take us.

-Given such figures you would expect a democracy to be able to facilitate this process of change.
-Instead, it remains trapped in self-serving narratives, seemingly destined to play catch-up forever.
 And so it is possible, that at a time when there can be no doubt as to the severity of the climate challenge ahead of us, the Dutch government continues to subsidise the fossil fuel industry to the tune of more than 48 million euros every day.
+And that’s not even mentioning the army.
+Business is business says capitalism.

 SDB

-Our hope lies in the ideals of democracy and the power of humanity in civil society, best served with all the knowledge and facts that we have.
-With over 5000 stories out there waiting to be told, you might consider starting by sharing this one.
+Our hope lies in the humanity of civil society and the ideals of direct democracy, best served with all the knowledge and facts we have.
+With over 5000 indigenous stories out there waiting to be heard, you might consider starting by sharing this one.

-Without a significant culture shift from entitlement to respectful reciprocity, we will–among many other undesirable things–rush headfirst into the next climate disaster.
+Without a significant culture shift from entitlement to respectful reciprocity, we will –among many other undesirable things– continue to rush headfirst into the next climate and humanitarian crisis.

-Little did we realise that this would be one of the most meaningful and necessary discussions everyone should have.
+Little did we realise that this would be one of the most meaningful and necessary discussions everyone should be having.

 References